Creating Confident Smiles With Sedation Dentistry in Elgin, IL

 Oral Sedation in Pill Form

-Smiling dental sedation patient of Dr. David Rice, DDSAnother type of dental sedation offered by your Bartlett and Elgin sedation dentist is oral sedation, also known as happy pills.
+Another type of dental sedation offered by your Elgin sedation dentist is oral sedation, also known as happy pills.
 The oral sedation used by our office is usually one of three oral tablets, Valium, Triazelam, or Halcion.
 A patient is prescribed the medication and takes it prior to their appointment.
 Oral sedation is highly effective for those who suffer moderate to severe anxiety from dental visits.
 Although most oral sedation won’t eliminate pain, it can aid in a patient’s overall sense of well-being; allowing for the administration of local anesthetics for pain.

 IV Sedation

-Sedation dentistry in Elgin, ILFor those who are getting more than just a routine dental filling or teeth cleaning, we offer something called IV sedation dentistry or light conscious sedation dentistry.
+For those who are getting more than just a routine dental filling or teeth cleaning, we offer something called IV sedation dentistry or light conscious sedation dentistry.
 IV sedation, short for intravenous sedation, is administered through I.V. tubing.
-IV sedation is great for those procedures that are not invasive enough to require total dental sedation, but need something stronger than standard laughing gas or oral sedation dentistry
+IV sedation is great for those procedures that are not invasive enough to require total dental sedation, but need something stronger than standard laughing gas or oral sedation.

-If IV or intravenous sedation is the recommended procedure, patients can expect to be put into a twilight sleep.
-You will not be fully unconscious, but you will not feel pain, and you will not remember the intravenous sedation procedure.
-If you are a candidate for dental general anesthesia, you will be fully unconscious during your procedure.
-Dr. Rice and his dental anesthesia team in Elgin will monitor your vital signs during the procedure following American Dental Association guidelines.
-Dr. Rice has oxygen, artificial ventilation, and drugs that reverse the effects of sedation medication.
+If IV sedation is the recommended procedure, patients can expect to be put into a twilight sleep.
+You will not be fully unconscious, but you will not feel pain, and you will not remember most of the procedure.
+Dr. Rice and his dental anesthesia team in Elgin will monitor your vital signs throughout the appointment following American Dental Association guidelines.
+Dr. Rice also has oxygen, artificial ventilation support, and medications on hand that can reverse the effects of sedation if needed.

 General Anesthesia